Reading time: 5 minutes

 Coronavirus affected numerous people worldwide.
 Some lost their jobs, others financial earnings they had in the stock market.
 For a few, the stork might be arriving in nine months.
 Any of these scenarios might have you looking to get out of an apartment or starter home, or looking to find a more manageable abode.

 Home buying tip: Staying at home for the time being doesn’t mean you can’t search for a new house.
-Many realtors post virtual tours about the homes they’re selling, so peruse the websites of realtors located where you want to buy and give them a call.
+Many real estate agents post virtual tours about the homes they’re selling, so peruse the websites of real estate agents located where you want to buy and give them a call.
 They’ll be able to point you to great online home tours, but how big should your house be?
 A real estate agent will also be able to help find the perfect-size house for your family.

 #4 – Your utility bills are just a tad too high